 In most cases, this is due to the age of the battery.
 Follow the instructions in the next section to check the operation of the battery.

 Audi RED Battery Light

-Locate the battery.
-Newer Audi have a plastic cover on top of the battery.
-If necessary remove the cover to access the positive and negative terminals of the battery.
+- Locate the battery.
+Newer Audi vehicles have a plastic cover on top of the battery.
+If necessary, remove the cover to access the positive and negative terminals of the battery.

-Audi battery light can come on due to a bad alternator, battery, poor ground connection, blown fuse, bad relay or a parasitic draw.
+- Audi battery light can come on due to a bad alternator, battery, poor ground connection, blown a fuse, bad relay, or a parasitic draw.